 It has been sneaking up on us forever.

-In 2021, Sir Tim suggested that within 20 years this work will be seen as completely fundamental to how we see ourselves as humans.
+In 2021, Sir Tim says that within 20 years this work will be seen as completely fundamental to how we see ourselves as humans.
 We at GM i-THRIVE Arts, Culture and Mental Health Programme have been hearing this month from public health colleagues who wish to consider arts and cultural options in their programmes – and making plans to further develop the work.

 National Centre for Creative Health